tyronedamasceno/visual-regression-tests/README.md

 # visual-regression-tests

-Basic service to visual regression testing with API flask saving to AWS s3git push -u origin master
+Basic service to visual regression testing with API flask saving to AWS s3